PaulOlteanu/Railscasts-Renewed/README.md

-# RailsCast Syntax Theme
+# Railscasts Syntax Theme

-Syntax theme based on the original railscast theme
+Syntax theme using colours from the railscasts palette